seyicoded/mvp-notion-integration/readme.md

 steps to get it running
 - run npm install or yarn
-- update .env with correct mysql credentials
+- update .env with correct credentials
 - run yarn run dev